 - Quick and simple to arrange

 - Avoids issues with HMRC, potential penalties and professional liabilities

-As a legal professional you have a special status, and represent an excellent prospect for lenders.
-A practice loan recognises this special status, and may allow you to arrange an unsecured loan at an exceptionally low rate.
+As a legal professional, you have a special status, and represent an excellent prospect for lenders.
+A practice loan recognises this status and may allow you to arrange an unsecured loan at an exceptionally low rate.
 The funds may be used for virtually any business purpose, including equipment, property, or tax liabilities.